Taskmaster (TV series): International broadcast

-The British show is also broadcast in Belgium, Iceland, Sweden, South Africa, Norway, Finland, Australia, Denmark, New Zealand, Croatia and Portugal.
-On 26 April 2021 a single episode of the spin-off Challengemaster was live streamed in Belgium.
+The British show is also broadcast in Belgium, Sweden, South Africa, Norway, Finland, Australia, Denmark, New Zealand, Croatia and Portugal.
 In Australia, SBS Viceland started to air Taskmaster episodes on 27 July 2020.
 The most recently broadcast series is available on SBS on Demand.

 In the United States, The CW acquired series 8 and 9 of Taskmaster for a late-Summer run premiering on 2 August 2020.
 However, the series opened to extremely low viewership (in comparison to the Canadian import, Fridge Wars, which premiered the same day), and was consequently pulled from the network's schedule on 5 August.
 The CW added the entirety of Series 8 to its "CW Seed" streaming library on 10 August.

 A subscription streaming service, Taskmaster SuperMax+, debuted in March 2022.
 It allows worldwide access to the British version of Taskmaster, free from ads.
-It followed the show's cult popularity in America, despite little streaming availability; a U.S. version of Taskmaster and broadcast of the British version on The CW were not successful.
+It followed the show's cult popularity in America from the show's availability on YouTube starting in 2019; a U.S. version of Taskmaster and broadcast of the British version on The CW were not successful.
 Horne stated that adding international versions to the service may occur at a later date.

+From series 16 to series 19, new episodes were available on YouTube outside the UK one day after their original broadcast.
+Beginning with series 20 in September 2025, new episodes are made available one hour after the UK original broadcast.
+By this point, the Taskmaster channel had reached about 2 million subscribers worldwide with a total of 1.2 billion views.